wp-plugins/pagepost-specific-social-share-buttons/readme.txt

 4. Configure the settings through Settings->Page/Post Specific Social Share (seen in a green color) in the admin panel.

 == Screenshots ==

-1. Screenshot of settings panel
+1. Screenshot of settings panel.
 2. Option to enable/disable social share buttons for specific page/post
 3. Front end view of the plugin